-To be eligible for a referral, a family must:
+To be eligible for a referral,

 Receive Temporary Assistance for Needy Families (TANF) benefits

 Be actively participating in the West Virginia WORKS program

 Have a valid West Virginia driver's license

 Families receiving Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, or medical benefits only will not qualify.

 The family must be getting a monthly assistance check or have received a monthly assistance check in the last six months.
 The vehicles are provided for $1.
 All of the recipients receive a car maintenance training before they get the car and must provide proof of liability insurance.
 The goal of the program is to move people who are on public assistance to work and economic self-sufficiency.

 WV works program

 What is WV works?